lsst-sqre/sqr-011/index.rst

 system for publication.
 SQuaRE plans for the software documentation to include a rich user experience with tutorials, runnable code (Jupyter notebooks) and dynamic examples.
-These will be continuously integrated for accuracy and managed on Github to use our standard peer review code development process.
+These will be continuously integrated for accuracy and managed on GitHub to use our standard peer review code development process.

 Standard content management systems are hence not fit for this